med-united/popp-sample-code/README.md

 connector:
   end-point-url: <ip address and port of event-service endpoint of Konnektor>
   terminal-configuration:
+  log-ws: <if SOAP messages should be logged>
   secure:
     enable: <If TLS should be used>
     hostname-validation: <The Hostname of the Konnektor should be validated>
     keystore: <Keystore with the client certificate>
     keystore-password: <Password of the keystore>
+    trust-all: <If all certificates should be trusted, only for testing purposes>
     truststore: <Truststore with the Konnektor certificate and its trust chain>
     truststore-password: <Password of the truststore>
   context: